 - A. The Company's Audit Committee was established on June 25, 2013. - B. The Audit Committee assists the Board in fulfilling its oversight of the finance reporting and internal control system of the Company.
-The responsibilities of the Audit Committee are as follows: - 1.
-The adoption of or amendments to the internal control system pursuant to Article 14-1 of the Securities and Exchange Act. - 2.
+The discussion items in 2021 are as follows: - 1.
+The adoption of or amendments to the internal control system. - 2.
 Assessment of the effectiveness of the internal control system. - 3.
-The adoption or amendment, pursuant to Article 36-1 of the Securities and Exchange Act, of the procedures for handling financial or business activities of a material nature, such as acquisition or disposal of assets, derivatives trading, loaning of funds to others, and endorsements or guarantees for others. - 4.
-A matter bearing on the personal interest of a director. - 5.
-A material asset or derivatives transaction. - 6.
-A material monetary loan, endorsement, or provision of guarantee. - 7.
-The offering, issuance, or private placement of any equity-type securities. - 8.
-The hiring or dismissal of an attesting CPA, or the compensation given thereto. - 9.
-The appointment or discharge of a financial, accounting, or internal auditing officer. - 10.
-Annual financial reports and second quarter financial reports that must be audited and attested by a CPA, which are signed or sealed by the chairperson, managerial officer, and accounting officer. - 11.
-Any other material matter so required by the Company or the Competent Authority. - C. A total of 4 (A) meetings of the Audit Committee meetings were held in 2020.
+The hiring or dismissal of an attesting CPA, or the compensation given thereto. - 4.
+The appointment of a financial, accounting, or internal auditing officer. - 5.
+Annual financial reports and second quarter financial reports. - 6.
+The adoption of internal audit plan.

+C. A total of 4 (A) meetings of the Audit Committee meetings were held in 2021.

 Independent director attendance was as follows:

-independent director attendance was as ronows.
-Title Name Attendance in Person (B) By Proxy Attendance Rate (%) 【 B/A 】 Remarks Independent director Shiuh-Kao Chiang 4 0 100 Independent director Ta-Wen Sun 4 0 100 Independent director Shang-Ming Chin 4 0 100
+Title Name Attendance in Person (B) By Proxy Attendance Rate (%) 【B/A】 Remarks Independent director Shiuh-Kao Chiang 4 0 100 Independent director Ta-Wen Sun 4 0 100 Independent director Shang-Ming Chin 4 0 100